SapitoSucio/froggo-guides/docs/script_commands.md

 the invoking character belongs.
 If this is somehow executed from a console command, 99 will be returned, and 0 will be returned if the account has no GM level.

-This allows you to make NPC's only accessible for certain GM levels, or behave specially when talked to by GMs.
+This allows you to make NPC`s only accessible for certain GM levels, or behave specially when talked to by GMs.

 ```cpp